cuygur/explorewanchain/staking/aws.md

 ```
 Windows users should use PuTTY to SSH in, see Amazon's [instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html).

+Now you are finished.
+If you would like set up a validator node, please follow the instructions [here](staking/node_setup.md).

 ## How to Delete an EC2 instance

 First terminate the instance: